 Description

-The building has a rectangular plan with a single-storey canted projection to the northeast, a quadrant corner bay to the re-entrant angle, and a gabled entrance porch to the northwest.
-A large modern L-shaped extension has been added to the southwest, detailed similarly to the original hall but of little interest.
+The building has a rectangular plan with a single-storey canted projection to the northeast, a quadrant corner bay set into the re-entrant angle, a gabled entrance porch to the northwest, and a large modern L-shaped extension to the southwest.
+The extension is sympathetically detailed to match the original hall and does not harm its character, though it is of little architectural interest in its own right.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.